gschneiderv/bootcamp_data/README.md

 # bootcamp_data
+This is a repository with all the practice exercises of the following botcamp:
-Big Data, Inteligencia Artificial &amp; Machine Learning Full Stack Bootcamp (Keepcoding)
+"Big Data, Inteligencia Artificial &amp; Machine Learning Full Stack Bootcamp" (by Keepcoding tech School)